queeksm/WeatherJSAPI/README.md

 - You can use the Internal API key, all you need to do is leave the api key input blank and the app will fetch the data using the internal key.

+## How to use.

+- You can clone the repo from the github page and open the index.html file to check locally the project, or you can go to the live version provided above.

 ## Author